-The Amazfit Verge is equipped with a 1.2GHz dual-core processor which runs with the 512MB RAM most of the time.
+The Amazfit Verge is equipped with a 1.2GHz dual-core processor, which runs with 512MB RAM most of the time.
 It may feel underpowered at times.
-A user might have a jumpy experience upon launching a lot of inbuilt apps in the same moment.
-Aside from the processor, the accelerometer is beneficial for tracking movements during sleep and also wakes the screen when you lift or flick your wrist, which can be switched off in the Settings.
+A user might have a jumpy experience upon launching a lot of inbuilt apps at the same moment.
+Aside from the processor, the accelerometer is beneficial for tracking movements during sleep and wakes the screen when you lift or flick your wrist, which can be switched off in the Settings.

 Watchfaces and Apps

 Though the Amazfit Verge includes just 11 inbuilt watch faces, it allows you to use third-party watch faces.
 Amazfit Watchfaces is my go-to destination from where I download unofficially developed watch faces for free.
-Since the Amazfit Verge is quite new, the number of available options is smaller in comparison to Bip or even Stratos, but the developers have ported a reasonable number of watch faces from Stratos, which likewise includes a circular dial.
+Since the Amazfit Verge is quite new, the number of available options is smaller than Bip or even Stratos.
+Still, the developers have ported a reasonable number of watch faces from Stratos, including a circular dial.
 Here you can download the watch faces from WFZ format and transfer them into the watch.
 To do this, you have to connect it to a computer via the USB charging cradle.

 Third-party watch faces

-Thus, if you are looking to expand the functionality of your smartwatch or customize it outside watch faces, then you may want to pass onto the Amazfit Verge.
+Thus, if you are looking to expand the functionality of your smartwatch or customize it outside watch faces, you may want to pass it onto the Amazfit Verge.

 Amazfit Verge Connectivity

 The watch offers Bluetooth to connect with a smartphone or wireless headphones and speakers.
-Apart from that, it also offers (2.4GHz only) Wi-Fi that can be employed to transfer data or music files quickly from the connected smartphone.
+It also offers (2.4GHz only) Wi-Fi that can be employed to transfer data or music files quickly from the connected smartphone.
 Furthermore, Wi-Fi may also be convenient for finding the newer upgrades for the smartwatch.